-These Morning Glories are annuals and easily recognizable by the hairy stems.
-They are the most common species from the group of Morning Glories and shine with one-day flowers, which will wilt in the afternoon of the same day in the sun.
-Common Morning Glories can tolerate cool weather and dryness, they are robust and universally in many circumstances, on walls, facade pedestals, balconies, pergolas and fences.
+These morning glories are annuals and easily recognizable by their hairy stems.
+They are the most common species from the group of morning glories and charm with one-day flowers, which will wilt in the afternoon of the same day in the sun.
+Common morning glories can tolerate cool weather and dryness, are robust and very versatile; use them on walls, facade pedestals, balconies, pergolas, and fences, etc..
 They have medium-sized flowers and can also be sown directly.
-The wild species has purple flowers (hence the name see above), but there are white, pink, violet and blue magnificent cultivars available.
+The wild species has purple flowers (hence the scientific name Ipomoea 'purpurea'), but white, pink, violet and blue shades are also available.

-This Morning Glory favors warm, sunny locations, and protection from wind exposure.
-Any normal garden soil will do, heavy but low in nitrogen fertilization to promote the flowers.
-The seeds can be sown, but planting pre-grown plants will allow an earlier flowering.
-This The common Morning Glory is resistant against cold weather and drought and will flower in any condition.
-It's suitable for bucket culture also.
-Available as seeds, seed blends or pre-grown potted plants.
+This morning glory favors warm, sunny locations and protection from wind exposure.
+Any normal garden soil will do, heavy but low in nitrogen fertiliser to promote the flowers.
+The seeds can be sown, but planting pre-cultivated plants will allow for an earlier flowering.
+This common morning glory is resistant to cold weather and drought and will flower in any condition.
+It is also suitable for 'bucket culture' (being planted in pots).
+Available as seeds, seed blends or pre-cultivated as potted plants.

-An annual and twining climbing plant from Mexico, seen as of 1713 in Europe.
-It can be sown outdoors from April onwards, or planted as a pre-grown specimen (leave 50 - 60 cm between plants), but only when night temperatures are above 10 degrees Celsius.
+An annual and twining climbing plant from Mexico, documented as of 1713 in Europe.
+It can be sown outdoors from April onwards, or planted as a pre-cultivated plant (leave 50 - 60 cm between plants), but only when night temperatures are above 10 degrees Celsius.
 It will grow to a height of approx. 3 m.
 The little hairs are directed diagonally downward on the shoot and stems and are an easily identifiable feature.
 The flowers were originally red, but there are now many varieties ranging from white to dark purple-blue.
 "Grandpa Ott" and "Star of Yelta" have darker flowers.
-As with all Morning Glories, the flowers will wither in the first day in the afternoon in the sun, on cloudy days in the evening.
-Flowering time is from July to October, the seeds are poisonous.
+As with all morning glories, the flowers both bloom in the morning and wither in the afternoon sun of the same day (on cloudy days, in the evening).
+Flowering time is from July to October; the seeds are poisonous.